Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/PageRankMultiChannels.rst

 4. Compressed sparse column (CSC) format
 5. Max 64M Vertex with 128M Edge graph for this design, still board-level scalability.

-In order to make the API use higher bandwidth on the board of HBM base, this optimized version for HBM is implemented The algorithm implemention is shown as the figure below:
+In order to make the API use higher bandwidth on the board of HBM base, this optimized version for HBM is implemented.
+The algorithm implementation is shown in the following figure:

 Figure 1 : PageRank calculate degree architecture on FPGA